deforation/sec_seccomp_framwork/README.md

  - ends_with("string")

 There is also a way to perform checks (no modifications) on the path of a file descriptor.
 Note, that file descriptors generally have no strictly defined path representation, especially if we deal with hardlinks,...
-The runctions resolve the path based on the directory "/proc/pid/fd/fdnum
+The functions resolve the path based on the directory "/proc/pid/fd/fdnum"
  - fd_path_starts_with("path") and
  - fd_path_ends_with("path")